flashbots/builder/README.md

 There are two ways bundles are moved to builders

 1. via API -`sendBundle`
-2. via Data Base - `flashbotsextra.IDatabaseService`
+2. via Database - `flashbotsextra.IDatabaseService`

 ### `fetcher` service
 * Fetcher service is part of `flashbotsextra.IDatabaseService` which is responsible for fetching the bundles from db and pushing into mev bundles queue which will be processed by builder.